 Wilding Conifer Control

 Longridge Contracting has been a key delivery partner in the National Wilding Conifer Control Programme since 2016.
-Over the past five years, we’ve carried out large-scale eradication projects across the Mackenzie Country, Craigieburn Ranges, and the Waiau area — helping to protect thousands of hectares from invasion.
+Over the past five years, we’ve carried out large-scale eradication projects across the Mackenzie Country, Craigieburn Ranges, and the Waiau area, helping to protect thousands of hectares from invasion through a combination of traditional methods like drill and fill and advanced aerial drone and drone services including drone inspection services and aerial delivery of herbicides.

 • Maritime pine • Ponderosa pine • Bishop pine • European larch • Mountain/dwarf mountain pine |